MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/pythonscripting.md

 Every module offers a scripting console.
 Open the context menu of a module and select {{< menuitem "Show Window" "Scripting Console" >}}.
 You can work in the context (*ctx.*) of this module.

 #### Module `RunPythonScript`
 The module `RunPythonScript` allows to execute Python scripts from within a MeVisLab network.
-You can draw parameter connection from modules to `RunPythonScript` and back, to process parameter fields using Python scripting.
+You can establish parameter connection from modules to `RunPythonScript` and back to process parameter fields using Python scripting.
 An example for the usage of `RunPythonScript` can be found [here](../scriptingexample1/).

 #### Module Interactions via Python Scripting
 You can reference to a Python function in a *.script* file of a macro module.
-With this, you can, for example, execute a Python function whenever you open a panel, or define the action that is executed when pressing a button or specify the command triggered by a [field listener](tutorials/basicmechanisms/macromodules/scriptingexample2).
+With this, you can, for example, execute a Python function whenever you open a panel, define the action that is executed when pressing a button, or specify the command triggered by a [field listener](tutorials/basicmechanisms/macromodules/scriptingexample2).
 An example for module interactions via Python scripting is given in the same example.

 #### Python Scripting in Network Files (*.mlab*)
 If you do not want to create a macro module, you can also execute Python scripts in a network file (*.mlab*).
 Save your network using a defined name, for example, *mytest.mlab*.
 Then, create a *.script* and a *.py* file in the same directory, using the same names (*mytest.script* and *mytest.py*).